Under the names Kathy Lynn Emerson and

 Tudor.
 After the murder of her father, with whom she has been living in exile

-in Strasbourg, Cordell Shelby is desperate to return to England.
+in Strasbourg, Cordell Ingram is desperate to return to England.
 To achieve

 this goal, she marries Roger Allington, a young Englishman about whom she